cc-api/cc-trusted-vmsdk/README.md

 ## 3. Getting Started

-VMSDK is supposed to provide trusted primitives (measurement, eventlog, quote) of CVM.
+VMSDK is supposed to provide VM image rewrite to CVM image, and provide trusted primitives (measurement, eventlog, quote) of CVM.
 All below steps are supposed to run in a CVM, such as Intel® TD.

 ### Installation